-- Deliver safe, reliable and cost-effective clean water services that protect public health and the environment. - Comply with applicable legislation and regulations. - Promote client, consumer and stakeholder confidence through service excellence, effective communications and reporting. - Train staff on their QEMS responsibilities. - Maintain and continually improve the QEMS.
+- Deliver safe water and wastewater services that protect public health, the environment, and the sustainability of communities. - Comply with applicable legislation and regulations. - Promote client, consumer and stakeholder confidence through service excellence, effective communications and reporting. - Train staff on their QEMS responsibilities. - Maintain and continually improve the QEMS.

-Originally issued as Environmental Policy on June 8, 1995 Last revised, approved by OCWA's Board of Directors on April 6, 2016 (This policy is annually reviewed)
+Originally issued as Environmental Policy on June 8, 1995 Last revised, approved by OCWA's Board of Directors on April 4, 2024 (This policy is annually reviewed)

-- 3.2 Our Board of Directors, Officers and entire staff will act to ensure the implementation of this Policy and will monitor progress of the Quality & Environmental Management System (QEMS). - 3.3 OCWA's QEMS Policy is readily communicated and available to all OCWA personnel, the Owner and the public through OCWA's intranet and public websites.
+- 3.2 Our Board of Directors, Officers and entire staff will act to ensure the implementation of this Policy and will monitor progress of the Quality & Environmental Management System (QEMS). - 3.3 OCWA's QEMS Policy is readily communicated and available to all OCWA personnel, through OCWA's intranet.
+The Owner and members of the public can access the policy through OCWA's public website (www.ocwa.com).
 A hardcopy of the QEMS Policy is posted as specified in the OP-05 Document and Records Control procedure. - 3.4 Essential suppliers and service providers are advised of OCWA's QEMS Policy as per the OP-13 Essential Supplies and Services procedure.